LuridSorcerer/pokemon-stadium-2-randomizer/README.md

 ## Usage

-* Click the Browse button to select your ROM file.
+1. Click the Browse button to select your ROM file.
-* Click the Randomize button to have the selected ROM randomized.
+1. Click the Randomize button to have the selected ROM randomized.
-* That's it.
-Load it up in an emulator and check it out.
+1. Load it up in an emulator and check it out.

-I had trouble running Pokemon Stadium 2 in BizHawk 2 releases.
-BizHawk 1 ran both the original and modified ROMs without any issues, so that's what I'd recommend using.
-Maybe change the resolution to at least 640x480 and don't forget to configure your controller.
-Remember that the D-pad is used exclusively, the analog is totally unused in both Pokemon Stadium games.
+I tested using BizHawk 1.13.2.
+Other emulators should work but I have not tested them, please let me know if you run into issues.
+The Pokemon Stadium games are [incompatible with BizHawk versions 2.3 and up](https://github.com/TASVideos/BizHawk/issues/1535).

 ## FAQ